Sebewe/LeagueofLegendsAnalysis/README.md

-# Analyzing the Impact of Different Champions and Objectives
+# Analyzing the Impact of Champions and Objectives

 Sebastian Modafferi